Wreath Macdonald polynomials as eigenstates: Bosons

 \end{defn}

 We will often abbreviate $H_\lambda(q,t)$ by just $H_\lambda$.

-\begin{rem} Our definition is equivalent to that of Haiman's in \cite{Haiman}, although it at first appears different.
-In \textit{loc. cit.}, condition (i) and (ii) are written with $\bigwedge_q^+$ and $\bigwedge_{t^{-1}}^+$, but Haiman's definition of content is the negative of ours.
+\begin{rem} Our definition is equivalent to that of Haiman's in \cite{Haiman}, although it appears different at first.
+In \textit{loc. cit.}, conditions (1) and (2) are written with $\bigwedge_q^+$ and $\bigwedge_{t^{-1}}^+$, but Haiman's definition of content is the negative of ours.
 It follows from Proposition \ref{plethprop} below that acting on $\vec{s}_\lambda$, our $-\otimes\bigwedge_q^-$ is actually his $-\otimes\bigwedge_q^+$ and likewise for $q$ switched with $t^{-1}$.
 We are somewhat forced to rewrite the definition in this way because of our conventions for the quantum toroidal and shuffle algebras. \end{rem}